imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 The output image is less than or equal to the dimensions specified in the URL,i.e., at least one dimension will exactly match the output dimension requested, and the other dimension will be equal to or smaller than the corresponding output dimension requested.

+If the requested dimension is more than the original dimension of image then original image is returned without any cropping.
+For enlarging image more than original dimensions check [max-size-enlarge cropping strategy](resize-crop-and-other-transformations.md#max-size-enlarge-cropping-strategy-c-at\_max_enlarge).

 {% tabs %}
 {% tab title="Original" %}
 URL - [https://ik.imagekit.io/demo/img/plant.jpeg](https://ik.imagekit.io/demo/img/plant.jpeg)